Meetings

 Unlock Your Heart - this is a recycling program - donate your old keys you no longer use - steel, brass, aluminum and tin keys can be recycled.
 Keys are forwarded to Lions of Illinois Foundation where they are sold for the "scrap" and the funds received further help support vision and hearing programs - specifically helps support infant vision and hearing screening programs.
 Look for containers - the local Morrison True Value store welcomes the project and will be helping collection efforts by dropping keys that are not correct or being used in the container.

 Morrison area Annual Lions Recycle Day was started as a service project in September, 2018.
-This project is held annually in September at the Whiteside County Fairgrounds.
+This project is held annually in April and close to "Earth Day - April 22" at the Whiteside County Fairgrounds.

 To celebrate 75 years, Morrison Lions Club members voted to build a 24' x 32' picnic shelter pavilion at the new Sports Complex.
 Boy Scout Nick Kaufman partnered with the club and was involved with raising funds (approximately $16,000) for the structure and also being involved with concrete work and finishing the site after the structure was erected.
 The Wick structure built by Wick employees, is guaranteed for 40 years and to withstand high winds and heavy snow loads.
 The structure with an ivory colored roof, tan peaks, posts, and ceiling is bird proof and blends with the buildings already at the complex.
 It is another way of keeping our motto "WE SERVE".
 Additional monies raised above the cost of the structure was used to purchase benches, picnic tables for the pavilion, waste receptacle, display board, and landscaping.
 An outside water fountain was also placed at the concession stand.
 A formal dedication of the pavilion was held on Sunday afternoon, May 31, 2015.